HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-01.md

 ## How to check

-- All methods return the bearer token. copy the token and paste it in the [JWT Token checker](https://jwt.io/)
+- All methods return the bearer token.
+Copy the token and paste it in the [JWT Token checker](https://jwt.io/)
 - Each token has a different start/end time

 ## Things to explore